2018 Course dates.

 Diving procedures commonly required for scientific diving that are covered include, zero visibility and night diving, deep diving, and specialised diving procedures.

-This unit attracts a levy of $1850 to cover running costs.
+In addition to the usual tuition fees, this unit attracts a levy of $1850 to cover running costs.

 Enrolment in this unit will be limited by a quota (maximum 12 students), and subject to a minimum enrolment of 8 students.Students with a strong background in tertiary science who do not meet the formal unit prerequisites are advised to contact the unit coordinator to discuss their possible eligibility for this unit.